San Antonio SSC Indoor Volleyball Rules

 FOOD & BEVERAGES ON COURT:

-No outside foor or drinks are allowed in Factory of Champions.
+No outside foor or drinks are allowed in Factory of Champions or Elite Volleyball.
 There are plenty of vending machines but any outside food or drinks can and will be confiscated by staff.

 The San Antonio Sports & Socal Club reserves the right to move any team / individual from one division to the next.
 Super social teams may move up to social, and social teams with a 0-6 or 1-5 record may move down to the super social league.
 Last season’s Super Social champion will automatically move up to the social league along with the teams that finish in the top 10% of the division.
 This format will help balance out the caliber of teams in both leagues.

 Any player, or team based on the majority of their players, that is determined to be in the incorrect division may be asked to switch divisions at the discretion of the San Antonio SSC.